Cognigy/Extensions/extensions/hubspot/README.md

 # Node: createEngagement

-Currently allows you to create a new TASK in Hubspot and associate it to a Contact VID
+Currently allows you to create a new TASK or NOTE in Hubspot and associate it to a Contact VID or Company VID